scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/an-api-with-dotnet-lambda/index.md

 ---
-title: "[WIP] .NET 5 Docker Lambda Function with API Gateway Using CDK"
+title: ".NET 5 Docker Lambda Function with API Gateway Using CDK"
 date: "2021-02-11T22:12:03.284Z"
 description: "Building an API with full infrastructure as code support."
 tag: "Programming"